zhajio1988/YASA/README.md

 It support several excellent features.
-Such as: customized command line option, add any compilation options or simulation options, running a testcase with random seeds for several rounds or running a group of testcases, each testcase has several command line option.
+Such as: customized command line option, add any compilation options or simulation options, running a testcase with random seeds for several rounds or running a group of testcases, each testcase has several command line options.

 ### Dependencies:
 * python 3.6